Mini Hamburger Cookies made from Nilla Wafers, York Peppermint Patties and melted candy! Super cute no-bake hamburger cookies that kids go crazy over!

 I saw these darling Hamburger Cookies in an old Betty Crocker cookbook and my daughter insisted we make them.
-They’re super easy to make and no-bake, so perfect for summertime!
-We made little plates and took them to a couple families in our neighborhood- seeing all the little smiles was so worth it!
+They are super easy to make and no-baking is required, a perfect treat recipe for the summertime!
+We made plates of these fun cookies and took them to a couple families in our neighborhood, seeing all the smiling faces was so worth it.
+These would be perfect for any summer BBQ, especially if you grill hamburgers for dinner.

 Candy Melts come in a variety of colors and can be found at craft stores, as well as large grocery stores.
 Small grocery stores have a few colors, but you’ll probably want to shop at a craft store so that they have the colors you need.
 If you can’t find yellow and red, you’re welcome to dye white chocolate using food coloring.

-Place the candy melts in a small bag and lay flat in the microwave.
-Heat for 1 minute 30 seconds, then remove the bag and let sit on the stove, under a towel.
-The idea is to keep the candy warm so that it finished melting.
+Start by placing the required amount of candy melts in a small zip locked bag or a piping bag (secured closed) and lay flat in the microwave.
+Heat each bag separately for 1 minute 30 seconds, then remove the bag and let sit on the counter, under a towel.
+The idea is to keep the candy warm so that it finishes melting.

 After 2 minutes, massage each bag.
-When they’re warm and smooth, snip the corner of each bag and get started!
+Return to the microwave for 15 second increments if needed to melt completely.
+When they are warm and smooth, snip a small corner of each bag and get started with the assembly.

-Kids love these fun cookies!
+Kids love fun cookies!
 Check out more Kid favorite cookies here:

 - Glazed Donut Cookies